By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Yolk compounds including lutein, zeaxanthin, and phospholipid DHA offer additional neuroprotective benefits
+• Yolk compounds including lutein, zeaxanthin, and phospholipid DHA offer additional benefits (Nutrients journal research)

 Frequently asked questions